 - “The Rural and Diverse Student Scholars Program: An Ecosystem of and for STEM students

 Opportunities for engagement in STEM at Mason are abundant.
-The Accelerator offers various student centered opportunities, such as STEM Boot Camp, the annual College of Science Undergraduate Research Colloquium, and the LA program.
+The Accelerator offers various student centered opportunities, such as STEM Boot Camp, the annual College of Science Undergraduate Research Colloquium, and the Learning Assistant program.

 Service to the Community

 - Gem Mineral, and Fossil Show, November 2023

 - FOCUS Camp and FOCUS Academy